 The distance from San Francisco to Big Sur is approximately 140-150 miles (225 to 241 kilometres) depending on your route and it will take about two and a half hours to drive it — provided that there is no traffic (unlikely) and you don’t make any of the amazing stops outlined in this article.

-All in all, driving from San Francisco to Big Sur can be done relatively quickly and it’s short enough for a weekend trip, but a bit too far if you want to make a day trip out of it.
+All in all, driving to Big Sur can be done relatively quickly and it’s short enough for a weekend trip, but a bit too far if you want to make a day trip out of it.

 Daly City